“Alice laughed. ‘There’s no use trying,’ she said. ‘One can’t believe impossible things.’

 Contrary to the picture of the fundamentalist, particularly the religious kind, being a gun or flag-waving belligerent, the outward display hides a deep-seated need for the world itself to no longer be pushing against the boundaries they’ve set up.
 Let’s face it, if the world completely and utterly conformed to the dictator’s or zealot’s every ideological whim, there’d never be a perceived need to do anything by force.
 It is precisely because the world and every person in it exists in varying degrees of freedom that some form of force is committed, though always with the hope of eventually creating a world where nothing ever steps outside the constraints of their perspective.

 “Fundamentalism offers fundamentalists a chance to avoid the knock-on effects of an encounter with social, cultural and political differences.
 The fundamentalist self is thereby protected from inner and outer experiences of conflict and aggression within the self.
 Aggressive rhetoric and pronouncements made by fundamentalist leaders are not the same as the ordinary reciprocal aggression engendered by a real and mutually enhancing meeting with someone or something strange and new… Such pronouncements construct a perimeter within which aggression does not show itself.”
 (Samuels, 2005)

-The lure of dogmatic belief or fundamentalism is one we are all prone to and it is insidious precisely because the end result, that of feeling right, is so basic to our continued living within a world that constantly and often in surprising ways, reminds us of our limits.
+The lure of dogmatism is one we are all prone to and it is insidious precisely because the end result, that of feeling right, is so basic to our continued living within a world that constantly and often in surprising ways, reminds us of our limits.
 Denying those limits through mental escapism will only ever blind us to the expansive reality waiting to be explored.